 Insuring the contents of a safe deposit box and providing evidence of loss

-> Further information on safe deposit boxes > Insurance and proof of loss or damage to safe deposit boxes
+Additional information > Prevailing conditions for value storage in Switzerland and Liechtenstein > Insurance and proof of loss or damage to safe deposit boxes

 Jewellery, artwork, precious metals – all valuables require proper protection, and especially in the event of an insurance claim.
 Safe deposit boxes offered by banks or private storage companies are an ideal option.
 Beyond general conditions, the insurance cover available should also be considered.
 This article discusses the advantages/disadvantages, possible risks, and the obligation to provide proof of loss.